Pro-Rata Salary Calculator

 Does pro-rata affect my pension contributions?

 Yes, pension contributions are typically based on your actual pro-rata salary, not the full-time equivalent.
 Both your contributions and your employer's contributions will be calculated on your reduced salary.
+Learn more about salary sacrifice as a tax-efficient way to boost your pension.

 Can I negotiate a higher pro-rata salary?